edumserrano/playwright-adventures/demos/docker/README.md

   **Default value**: `127.0.0.1` </br>
   **Example:** `-webServerHost 127.0.0.1`

 - `-webServerPort`: the port where the Playwright's test target should be running.
+Required if `-webServerMode auto` is used.

   **Default value**: `4200` </br>
   **Example:** `-webServerPort 4200`